FlineDev/Anything-GO/README.md

 ## Motivation

 **Pokémon GO** was released not long ago and it has already been **a huge succes** with an immediate hype all around the world.
-We also love the idea of **taking gamers outside**, getting them to **discover new places**, meet **new people** and even make them feel like they are **part of a different world** right within our own.
+We too love the idea of **taking gamers outside**, getting them to **discover new places**, meet **new people** and even make them feel like they are **part of a different world** right within our own.

-But at the same time we think that Pokémon GO is **too commercialized** and doesn't **appeal to everybody** – especially those who can't identify with Pokémon.
+But at the same time we think that Pokémon GO is **overly commercialized** and doesn't **appeal to everybody** – especially those who can't identify themselves with Pokémon.
 Also it (currently) lacks of many **basic social features** like seeing the **progress of friends** or **connecting with other players around you**.
-We think we can do better in all of these areas.
+We think we can do better in some areas.

 ## Goals

-Our main goal is to **bring the great ideas behind Pokémon GO to other communities** so that not only Pokémon fans but *every smartphone user* can profit from the motivation to move, discover and socialize.
+Our main goal is to **bring the great ideas behind Pokémon GO to other franchises and communities** so that not only Pokémon fans but *every smartphone user* can profit from the motivational effect the game has on moving more, discovering places and meeting people.

 The particular goals of this specific respository are:

 - **Analyze the concepts** behind Pokémon GO with respect to the following questions:
   - What makes people **start to play** the game?
-  - What makes people **move** when playing the game?
+  - What makes people **move** (go outside) when playing the game?
   - What makes people **discover** new places?
   - What makes people **stay motivated** and play the game long-term?
 - Find the **weaknesses and disadvantages** – using experiences made by players